Overview

 Space Attributes

-Over 50 percent of workers in the U.S. spend the workday in office buildings and spaces, and employers today are increasingly bearing the responsibility of providing a quality workspace.
-Thus the Office space type is typically a flexible environment that integrates technology, comfort and safety, and energy efficiency to provide a productive, cost-effective, and aesthetically pleasing working environment.
-Typical features of office space types include the list of applicable design objectives elements as outlined below.
+A well-designed Office space affects employee satisfaction, productivity, and increases employee retention.
+It also can facilitate greater collaboration and innovation among employees and make a good first impression for visiting clients.
+Other benefits of good Office design include less distracting clutter, improved employee motivation, equal opportunities, and better usage of technology.
+Thus the Office space should be a flexible environment that integrates technology, comfort and safety, and energy efficiency to provide a productive, cost-effective, and aesthetically pleasing working environment.
+Typical features of Office space types include the list of applicable design objectives elements as outlined below.
 For a complete list and definitions of the design objectives within the context of whole building design, click on the titles below.

 Functional / Operational